-- Sign-up for UA Orientation as early as possible to get your daily class schedule set.
+- Sign-up for University of Arizona Orientation as early as possible to get your daily class schedule set.
 Should your class schedule present challenges to your PA schedule, work with your Access Consultant.
-When you are on campus for UA Orientation, make an appointment to meet an Access Consultant and discuss your transition to campus.
+When you are on campus for University of Arizona Orientation, make an appointment to meet an Access Consultant and discuss your transition to campus.

 - Contact your local State Vocational Rehabilitation Office to see if PA costs would be covered when studying out of state.

-- If living on Campus, you must work with Residence Life to get your PA’s access to your residence hall and room.
-Parents or others family members may also be given temporary access until your PA’s are trained.
+- If living on Campus, you must work with Housing and Residential Life to get your PA's access to your dorm.
+Parents or other family members may also be given temporary access until your PA's are trained.

-- Get to know some of the other students who hire PA’s to share scheduling tips and problem solve.
+- Get to know some of their other students who hire PA's to share scheduling tips and problem solve.